 What are the NIST Guidelines for Zero Trust Architecture?

-Instead of defining zero trust in terms of perimeters in some way, NIST SP 800-207 outlines the NIST guidelines for zero trust and defines Zero Trust Architecture (ZTA) in terms of the following basic tenets that should be adhered to and implemented:
+Instead of defining zero trust in terms of perimeters in some way, NIST SP 800-207 outlines the NIST standards for zero trust and defines Zero Trust Architecture (ZTA) in terms of the following basic tenets that should be adhered to and implemented:

 1. NIST guildelines for zero trust stipulate that all data sources and computing devices are considered resources.